-Before you make your next NHL bet, you should know that Caesars Sportsbook is among the industry’s best, offering tons of promotions and matching your first bet up to $1,001 (win or lose) for new signups using our promo code GAMEDAY.
+Before you make your next NHL bet, you should know that Caesars Sportsbook is among the industry’s best, offering tons of promotions.
+Get up to $1,100 in first bet insurance when you use our promo code .

 Read Chris Wassel’s Caesars Sportsbook review for more insight and get your welcome bonus below, or continue reading this analysis for our NHL tipster picks.